 The Reset All menu lets you return all the projector settings to their default values.
-Select Reset All and press the Enter button on the control button or a multi-purpose button on the remote control to display the confirmation screen.
+Select Reset All and press the Enter button on the control button or remote control to display the confirmation screen.
 Select Yes to reset all the default settings or No to cancel.